Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: Introduction

 \section{Introduction}

-Gravitational waves are a key theoretical prediction of the Einstein's theory of gravitation.
-Indeed, since the general theory of relativity relies upon the Lorentz invariance, which carries with it the concept of a limiting speed for interactions, the existence of gravitational waves is a natural consequence of it \citep{Ein1,Ein2}.
-Apart from the indirect evidence of their existence inferred from the orbital decay rate of the binary pulsar PSR B1913+16 \citep{Hul}, a direct measurement of them is still lacking.
-See, e.g., \citet{Cer,Giaz,Fair} for recent reviews of the status of gravitational wave detection.
+Gravitational waves \citep{Flan05,Poi07} are a key theoretical {prediction} of the {General Theory of Relativity (GTR)}.
+Indeed, since {GTR} relies upon the Lorentz invariance, which carries with it the concept of a limiting speed for {physical} interactions, the existence of gravitational waves is a natural consequence of it.
+A direct measurement of them is still lacking; see, e.g., \citet{Cer,Giaz,Fair} for recent reviews of the status of gravitational wave detection.
+To date, only indirect evidences of their existence have been inferred from the orbital decay rate of the binary pulsar PSR B1913+16 \citep{Hul} and, more recently, from the detection \citep{BICEP1} of $B-$mode polarization at degree angular scales in the Cosmic Microwave Background (CMB) by the ground-based experiment BICEP2 \citep{BICEP2} at the South Pole.
 The consequences of detecting gravitational waves for physics, astrophysics, and cosmology would be certainly remarkable; see, e.g., \citet{Satya}.
-The role of a direct detection of the gravitational waves for general relativity and extended theories of gravity has been recently pointed out by \citet{Corda1,Corda2}.
-Let us recall that the gravitational wave spectrum spans a wavelength range of over 18 orders of magnitude, encompassing a very broad range of physics and astrophysics \citep{Prince}.
-The frequencies in the range $10^1-10^4$ Hz are the targets of several ground-based detectors like, LIGO \citep{ligo,ligo2}, VIRGO \citep{vir,virgo0,virgo}, TAMA \citep{Tsu,tama,tama2}, GEO \citep{geo2,geo}, etc. The space-based LISA mission \citep{lisa} aims to detect gravitational waves in the frequency range $10^{-5}-1$ Hz, while accurate timing measurements of pulsars may detect signals in the range $10^{-9}-10^{-7}$ Hz \citep{Kope,Hand,Jenet}.
+The role of a direct detection of the gravitational waves for {GTR} and extended theories of gravity was pointed out by \citet{Corda1,Corda2}.